 A former Artistic Ambassador for the United States Information Agency, Karpoff is a prize winner in the San Antonio, Dublin, and Competition Internationale international piano competitions.
 As a guest artist at music festivals in the U.S. and Europe, he has collaborated with many of America’s foremost musicians.
 In addition to his critically acclaimed CD release, Heroic Tales: Piano Music of Edward MacDowell, Renegade Classics issued his live Beethoven Trio performances with musicians at the Skaneateles Festival and This Moment and Snapshots with soprano Rebecca Karpoff.

 He has performed as a soloist and collaborative pianist on four continents, including venues in Germany, France, Luxembourg, Belgium, Ghana, Zimbabwe, Ireland, Finland, Italy, China, India, and North America.
 He has been fortunate to study with Leon Fleisher, Ann Schein, Robert Weirich and Yoheved Kaplinsky, and to have had extensive coachings with Karl Ulrich Schnabel and Richard Goode.
 He holds the Doctor of Musical Arts degree from the Peabody Conservatory and his undergraduate training took place at Northwestern University.

 Fred Karpoff has served as visiting professor at the Eastman School of Music and is an international Steinway Artist.
-He is the artistic producer of Entrada Piano Technique, an online video resource for teachers and students to achieve effortless piano technique.
+He is the founder and artistic producer of Entrada Piano, an online video resource for teachers and students to achieve effortless piano technique.

 In central New York, Karpoff performed as the pianist of the Boccaccio Trio and as concerto soloist numerous times with the Syracuse Symphony Orchestra.
 He is Professor of Piano and Ensemble Arts at the Setnor School of Music at Syracuse University, which has honored him with the Excellence in Graduate Education Faculty Recognition Award.